Rebuilding the Engine Box and Cover

 The ultimate problem is the V-Drive.
 Since the power comes off the forward end of the engine it is impossible to seal off the engine compartment from the bilge area.
 So, no matter what I do about the aft end of the engine compartment, engine noise will always escape into the area under the cabin sole.

-For now the engine box is complete and I'm on to the other projects that must be completed before I can leave this fall (2008) on another cruise.
+For now I have declared the engine box complete and I'm on to the other projects that must be completed before I can leave this fall (2008) on another cruise.
+There is till work to do on this box, but it is time to go sailing.